josefadamcik/josefadamcik.cz/_posts/2022-06-03-starforged-valenting-session-6.md

 They know about the transaction, but they don't know who was the recipient.
 So either they didn't get any information from Kiri Braddock or she didn't tell everything.

 "You are well informed.
 So you are also aware of my profession.
 I transferred the data to a recipient.
 I don't know their identity.
 They paid for the service upfront.
-We exchanged the cube on Prism, they left with their ship immediately.
+We exchanged the cube on Prism, and they left with their ship immediately.
 Something tells me they expected that you are going to ask questions."

 <aside>[Compel +shadow+1(advantage)=8 vs 6 |9: weak hit]</aside>

-"Since when curiers travel with money to acquire the data?"
+"Since when do couriers travel with money to acquire the data?"

 "It's an extra service for extra pay.
 Feel free to check the official price list of the Syndicate of Iron Heralds.
 We have to try harder and harder when the bulk data delivery guilds are getting cheaper and cheaper.
 Anyway, you know that even if I knew the customer I couldn't tell you."

 "It would be in your best interest.
 At the moment, I'll have to report you as a suspicious person to my employer.
 That means more investigation into your person.
-Eventually we are going to find out everything about your contacts and we'll follow all the leads.
+Eventually, we are going to find out everything about your contacts and we'll follow all the leads.
 We are going to figure out if you told us the truth or not.
 And the consequences will follow.
 The Syndicate of Stellar Vanguards don't like their secrets stolen."

 She was looking confidently into my eyes.
-I didn't need Jones to recognise this was a threat.
+I didn't need Jones to recognise this as a threat.

 "Say hello to all my friends.
 But you are going to be wasting your time.
-Would you be so kind and let me pass to my ship.
-I certainly must earn my pay by doing something useful."
+Would you be so kind as to let me continue to my ship?
+I am one of the unfortunate who must earn their pay by doing something useful."

 She kept the piercing stare and the smirk on her face.
-Nevertheless, she stepped aside.
+Nevertheless, she stepped aside .
 ----

 Kayla saw everything on screen.
 "Who was that?
 I almost came out with a gun pointed at them."

 "Some investigators form Stellar Vanguards.
 They know we bought the data.
 I believe I was their last lead, but sooner or later they'll find Julio.
-Hopefully we'll be back so we can warn him.
+Hopefully, we'll be back so we can warn him.
 It would be too dangerous to go there now.
 And also, the sooner we do the job, the better.
 I am officially getting on their list of suspicious people.
 Let's hope the information is going to travel slow.
 I am quite sure I'll need a false identity when we get there."

 <aside>[new campaign clock]
 "Kiana O'Niel and her team find Julio"
 6 segments, likely to advance at the beginning of each session.</aside>

-## Journy to Selena Station begins
+## The journey to Selena Station begins

 Let's remind us of the plan: